ModdingLinked/ModdingLinked/Formatting Guidelines.md

 - Screen images are taken by Wall for higher detail.
 - MO2 images are taken with the default theme.

-# Section Formatting
-- All sections have a comment above.
-- Section titles are <h2>.
-- Subtitles are <h3>.
-- Comments match the name in the sidenav.
-The tags also match.
-- All sections in a tutorial page (such as Setup or MO2) are separated with 1 <br>.
-- <hr> is only used for the top and bottom of pages.
-- Paragraphs in the same section are separated by 2 <br>.
-- If it helps readability, phrases can be separated by a single <br>.

 # Grammar
 - American English.
 - Punctuation everywhere.